Invest in yourself and get on the bankless program—last week to lock in old pricing!

 Dive into the future of derivatives and how UMA is building a money lego factory for any synthetic asset conceivable.

-Why DeFi Needs Trust-Minimized Stable Assets
+Why DeFi Needs Trust-Minimized Ethereum Stable assets

 Stable assets are the bedrock on top of which decentralized finance has flourished in the past few years.

 In 2020, the total market cap of stablecoins grew from $5B to more than $20B and exploding to over $40B in the early innings of 2021.
-The biggest winners were fiat backed coins such as Tether and USDC which are now some of the main entry points for new users to experience the innovation happening in DeFi.
+The biggest winners were fiat backed stablecoins such as Tether and USDC which are now some of the main entry points for new users to experience the innovation happening in DeFi.

 This sudden growth fueled more use-cases than ever before and incentivized builders to experiment with new models to bootstrap stable assets.
 At the same time, DeFi started to attract attention from regulators who looked to pass laws that can hamper open financial innovation.